YFanLuo/MAPLE-Net/README.md

 ## Prepare the data

 You can download the datasets from the original links below and preprocess the data following the scrips in `datasets_pre_processing`.

+Prepare the Models
+Pre-trained Language Models
+In this project, we utilize the following pre-trained language models:

+Autoregressive Language Modeling Prompt: Based on the LLaMA architecture.
+Masked Language Modeling Prompt: Based on the BERT architecture.
+You can experiment with other pre-trained language models to complete the tasks.

+Caption Generation
+To generate image captions, we employ the ClipCap model, which facilitates caption generation.
+Ensure the model weights are downloaded from Hugging Face and placed in the models/ directory.

+Multimodal Feature Extraction
+For multimodal feature extraction, we leverage the MaPLe model, a CLIP-based enhanced model.
+You may also choose to use alternative multimodal models to achieve this functionality.

 >**Original links**
 >